inSAnE1466/filebuddy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Your friendly command-line file conversion sidekick.
 FileBuddy is a simple, powerful, and extensible CLI tool built with Node.js to handle common file conversions, saving you from sketchy websites and cumbersome software.

 ## The Goal